-The following table summarises actual costs, based upon actuals to end December 2014 and a forecast of the closedown costs to end March 2015, and compares this to the baseline budget and to the revised budget.
+The following table summarises actual costs and compares this to the baseline budget and to the revised budget.
 The overall costs remain within the baseline budget but, for all cost categories except equipment costs, the actual cost varies from the baseline budget by more than +/-10%, and these variances, as well as the variances of equipment costs are discussed below the table.